harmtemolder/shopify-google-tag-manager/README.md

 ## Note on testing

 [Shopify custom pixels](https://help.shopify.com/en/manual/promoting-marketing/pixels/custom-pixels/code) create a sandboxed environment with access to [Shopify analytics standard events](https://shopify.dev/docs/api/web-pixels-api/standard-events).
 The sandboxed environment runs pixel code in an HTML `<iframe>`, which does not play well with Google Tag Manager's Tag Assistant.
 As a result, confirming the installation and debugging may be a bit of a challenge.
-My approach has been to look at `dataLayer` in the browser's developer tools console.
+My approach has been to add `console.log` calls with the `dataLayer` object and check the developer console.

 ## Installation